edgedb/easy-edgedb/README.md

   required property name -> str;
   multi link places_visited -> City;
 }

 type PC extending Person {
   required property transport -> Transport;
 }

 type NPC extending Person {
 }
 ```

 Now the characters from the book will be `NPC`s (non-player characters), while `PC` is being made with our game in mind.
-And because `Person` is now an abstract type, we can't use it directly anymore.
+And because `Person` is now an abstract type, we can't insert it directly anymore.
 It will give us this error if we try to do something like `INSERT Person {name := 'Mr. HasAName'};`:

 ```
 error: cannot insert into abstract object type 'default::Person'